History of the Church

 In January of 2006 and assumed leadership of the parish on July 23, 2006, Father Kamil Al-Chouefati came to our parish from St. Anthony’s Maronite Church in Glen Allen, Virginia.
 From January to July 2006, Father Kamil became acquainted with the parishioners in order to one day assume the leadership of the parish.

 Under the guidance of Father Kamil the MYO and MYA of the church flourished.
 Father Kamil began to involve the youth in more roles in the church and the youth became more active.
-Additionally Father Kamil changed the structure of the annual heritage days, and under his tutelage the Heritage Days continued to flourish.
-Amongst his many accomplishments he had put up the ten commandments in stone at the exit of the church.
+Additionally, Father Kamil changed the structure of the annual Heritage Days, and under his tutelage, the Heritage Days continued to flourish.
+Amongst his many accomplishments, he put up the Ten Commandments in stone at the exit of the church.
 Father Kamil was transferred in October 2008 to the Maronite Mission in North Carolina.

 Amongst his many accomplishments, Father Paul completed massive renovations to the church.
-Father Paul replaced the roof of the church, the church floor, and the churches alter.
+Father Paul replaced the church roof, the church floor, and the church altar.
 In the church hall, under Father Paul’s guidance, the church hall kitchen was renovated, and the church hall tables and chairs were replaced with new ones.
-Under the tutelage of Father Paul several statues were replaced in the church.
-Additionally Father Paul made added several fixtures for the children of the parish including a basketball hoop outside of the church hall.
+Under the tutelage of Father Paul, several statues were replaced in the church.
+Additionally, Father Paul added several fixtures for the parish’s children, including a basketball hoop outside of the church hall.
 Father Paul was transferred in October 2014 to Saint Peter and Paul Maronite Church in Tampa, Florida.

 Father Simon El Hajj came to Easton from Blessed Teresa of Calcutta Maronite Mission in Darlington, Pennsylvania in October 2014.
-Under the guidance of Father Simon a heavy focus was placed on the youth of the parish.
-Father Simon founded the Pioneers of Mary for parishioners ages 12 through 17, and revitalized the MYA of the church.
-Father Simon also established the Maronite Christian Formation Program, which replaced the old CCD program for students to learn about their faith and grow in their faith.
+Under the guidance of Father Simon a heavy focus was placed on the parish youth.
+Father Simon founded the Pioneers of Mary for parishioners ages 12 through 17 and revitalized the MYA of the church.
+Father Simon also established the Maronite Christian Formation Program, which replaced the old CCD program for students to learn about their faith and grow in it.

-Additionally under Father Simon’s Guidance a Project Roots office was established at Our Lady of Lebanon to register families for free in Lebanon to keep people connected to their roots and identity as Maronites.
-It was also under Father Simon’s tutelage that Arabic Classes were developed, and began on a weekly basis.
-Amongst the many accomplishments of Father Simon added carpeting to the church, and replaced the Statue of Mary that sits near the altar.
-Additionally Father Simon invested in the replaces the old vestments worn by the clergy with new vestments for the clergy.
-Sprititually Father Simon began a new tradition on Good Friday, by taking the procession around Ferry Street.
-Father also is responsible for organizing the annual MYA New Year’s Eve Hafli, which began in 2014, and he is responsible for organizing the annual Our Lady of Lebanon Spring Hafli, which began in 2015.
-Under Father Simon the church also saw a new website and began having an active presence on social media to keep up with the current times and forms of communication.
+Additionally, under Father Simon’s guidance, the Project Roots office was established at Our Lady of Lebanon to register families for free in Lebanon to keep people connected to their roots and identity as Maronites.
+It was also under Father Simon’s tutelage that Arabic Classes were developed, and began weekly.
+Amongst the many accomplishments of Father Simon added carpeting to the church and replaced the Statue of Mary that sits near the altar.
+Additionally, Father Simon invested in replacing the old vestments worn by the clergy with new vestments for the clergy.
+Spiritually Father Simon began a new tradition on Good Friday, by taking the procession around Ferry Street.
+Father is also responsible for organizing the annual MYA New Year’s Eve Hafli, which began in 2014, and he is responsible for organizing the annual Our Lady of Lebanon Spring Hafli, which began in 2015.
+Under Father Simon, the church also saw a new website and initiated an active presence on social media to keep up with the current times and forms of communication.

-A final word of tribute is extended to all those who have preceded us into eternal life, and were members of this parish family, from the early pioneers and founders of the parish to the present time.
+A final word of tribute is extended to all those who have preceded us into eternal life, and were members of this parish family, from the early pioneers and founders of the parish to the present.
 May they enjoy the reward of their labors.

 Contributors: